IntelligentSystemsLaboratory/bristol-ai/.github/ISSUE_TEMPLATE/add.md

 ---
 name: Add
-about: Fill the template to add e new person to our People page.
+about: Please, replace the pré-populated values with the desired information.
 title: Add
 labels: ''
 assignees: ''